Starbucks has an amazing range of drinks, but it can be a little overwhelming when you’re up at the counter.

 A Caffé Americano is simple, it's just an espresso with hot water poured on top.
 It can be served as it is or customized by adding milk, cream, or sugar.

-If you leave it black, there are no calories or sugar, so it's a great choice for those on a keto diet, and if you use a plant-based milk, you can keep it dairy free.
+If you leave it black, there are no calories or sugar, so it's a great Starbucks drink for those on a keto diet, and if you use a plant-based milk, you can keep it dairy free.

-It’s got a big caffeine kick with 150mg, but you can also add an extra espresso shot if you want to.
+It’s got a big kick with 150mg of caffeine, but you can also add an extra espresso shot if you want to.

 The Caffe Americano is simple but unforgettable.